 You can follow Michael Scotto on Twitter: @MikeAScotto

-Free Agency, Interview, Kings, Podcast, Sixers, Featured, Top, Christian Wood, De’Aaron Fox, Isaiah Canaan, Jerami Grant, Luke Walton, Markelle Fultz, Richaun Holmes, Robert Covington, TJ McConnell, Tyrese Haliburton, Philadelphia 76ers, Philadelphia Sixers, Phoenix Suns, Sacramento Kings
+Free Agency, Interview, Kings, Podcast, Sixers, Top, Christian Wood, De’Aaron Fox, Isaiah Canaan, Jerami Grant, Luke Walton, Markelle Fultz, Richaun Holmes, Robert Covington, TJ McConnell, Tyrese Haliburton, Philadelphia 76ers, Philadelphia Sixers, Phoenix Suns, Sacramento Kings